 Diazinon (Spectracide, others)

-Bayer systemic (Imidacloprid), which gets into the pollen, may cause disorientation and death in bees, and has been linked to colony collapse disorder
+Bayer systemic (Imidacloprid), which gets into the pollen, causes disorientation and death in bees, and has been linked to colony collapse disorder

 Ambush, Pounce (Permethrin)

 Safe only if sprayed at dawn or dusk, when bees aren’t active